 Habitat assessment was carried out at each of the sites selected for macroinvertebrate assessment.
-Included in this assessment was an analysis of instream vegetation, listing plant species occurring and their percentage coverage of the stream bottom at the sampling site, and dominant bankside vegetation, listing the main species overhanging the stream.
+Included in this assessment was an analysis of in-stream vegetation, listing plant species occurring and their percentage coverage of the stream bottom at the sampling site, and dominant bankside vegetation, listing the main species overhanging the stream.
+Results from this assessment are detailed in Table 4.10 below and in Figure 4.20.